-I have said in the past that Stephen F. Cohen, professor emeritus of Russian studies and politics at New York University and Princeton University, is one of the finest minds when it comes to issues related to Russia and the United States.
+I have said in the past that the late Stephen F. Cohen, professor emeritus of Russian studies and politics at New York University and Princeton University, was one of the finest minds when it comes to issues related to Russia and the United States.
 Why is that?

-Cohen is a contrarian.
-As such, he doesn’t care about what the mass media establishment and puppets of the New World Order say anymore.
-He is an old man, so he is not worrying about advancing his career for political or financial gain.
-He’s already tenured, and what seems to matter to him is truth, not a wicked ideology which New World Order agents have perpetuated throughout much of the world.
+Cohen was a contrarian.
+As such, he didn’t care about what the mass media establishment and puppets of the New World Order said.
+He was an old man, and he was already a tenured professor at both Princeton and New York University.
+In that sense, he was not worrying about advancing his career for political or financial gain.
+What seemed to matter to him was truth, not a wicked ideology, which New World Order agents have perpetuated throughout much of the world.